node-js-libs/packnode/README.md

-Packnode encrypts node modules for private use
+`packnode` encrypts node modules for private use

 To install packnode, use [npm](http://github.com/isaacs/npm)